-One of the most common mistakes we see is retailers who go through all the hard work of creating unique content for listings on their own web stores, use automated listing tools to cross list their products on eBay or Amazon without optimizing the content for each marketplace’s unique requirements and format.
+One of the most common mistakes we see is retailers who go through all the hard work of creating unique content for listings on their own web stores, use automated listing tools to create eBay or Amazon listings for thee same product without optimizing the content for each marketplace’s unique requirements and format.

 A frequent result of missing channel-specific content optimization is clipped titles on eBay and Amazon.
 In the rush to add products to every channel they sell on, many retailers ignore these channels’ varying character limits for titles.
 The maximum length of a title on eBay is 80 characters, while Amazon’s FBA (fulfilled by Amazon) product listings are limited to 50 characters in a title (FBA title requirement list).
 Many retailers simply copy titles directly from their own sites, manufacturer's sites, or existing product pages onto their eBay or Amazon product listings without checking how the titles look on each channel.